 - Take a parenting class – be proactive.

 Detecting parental alienation in a parent-child relationship or dealing with false allegations of parental alienation are serious matters with lasting consequences.
-Please contact our family law attorneys today to schedule a confidential consultation if you have concerns about parental alienation and how to proceed.
+Please contact our child custody lawyers Illinois today to schedule a confidential consultation if you have concerns about parental alienation and how to proceed.